noslouch/workflow-debug/README.md

 ```

 ### Storybook

 Storybook is used to preview and document our UI components.
 [See our guidelines here](docs/storybook.md).

 ### Tests

-The library's NPM modules should be maintaned like an open-source project.
+The library's NPM modules should be maintained like an open-source project.
 As such, each contributor should write tests that ensure that whoever picks up their component can be sure of its functionality

-**Unit tests** should be fundamental part of each component added to the library.
-Their goal is to test the component output, given props and ensure smooth refactoring is possible with high trust in the end result.
+**Unit tests** should be a fundamental part of each component added to the library.
+Their goal is to test the component output, given props and to ensure smooth refactoring is possible with high trust in the end result.

 The library is using `Jest` as a test runner and `React Testing Library` for API and a test helper when working with components

 When designing tests, follow industry standards described here: [React Testing](https://reactjs.org/docs/testing-recipes.html) and [React Testing Library helpers](https://testing-library.com/docs/react-testing-library/api)

 **Integration tests** can be achieved by using visual rendering tools such as Storybook.
 There, we should expect to visualise and preview components.
 More in the Storybook section above.

 **Page Browser tests** is the domain of each team and not part of this library.
 They would be responsible for creating end-to-end testing suite to test their web pages as desired.
 Some tools to use could be: